Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Results

-Magnetization measurements with fields applied parallel and perpendicular to the crystallographic $c$ axis (Fig.~\ref{fig:Fig1}c) confirm pronounced Ising anisotropy, consistent with previous results~\cite{Kumar2025_PRB}.
-For $H \parallel c$, $M(H)$ at 2~K increases nonlinearly up to 7~T, reaching $\sim$1.16~$\mu_{\mathrm{B}}$/Pr, while for $H \perp c$ it remains linear and much smaller ($\sim$0.05~$\mu_{\mathrm{B}}$/Pr).
+Magnetization measurements with fields applied parallel and perpendicular to the crystallographic $c$ axis (Fig.~\ref{fig:Fig1}c) confirm pronounced Ising anisotropy, consistent with previous results~\cite{Kumar2025_PRB} and EPR measurements (see the Supplementary Information) \cite{SI,AbragamBleaney1986,Bodziony2008JAC,Weil2006}.
+For $H \parallel c$, $M(H)$ at 5--10~K increases nonlinearly up to \SI{7}{\tesla}, reaching $\sim$1.16~$\mu_{\mathrm{B}}$/Pr, while for $H \perp c$ it remains linear and much smaller ($\sim$0.05~$\mu_{\mathrm{B}}$/Pr).
 The agreement with earlier measurements~\cite{Kumar2025_PRB} confirms reproducibility, and these data are remeasured here for quantitative comparison with the dielectric response.